open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

 `RandomChoice` is used to randomly apply a combination of data transformations from a series of combinations of data transformations.
 With this wrapper, we can easily implement some data augmentation functions, such as AutoAugment.

-If used with the registrar and configuration file, you can use `RandomChoice` as the following example in the `pipeline` of the dataset in the configuration file:
+In configuration file, you can use `RandomChoice` as follows:

 ```python
 pipeline = [